pgbarletta/locuaz/docs/source/faq.rst

 1\_ |q1|
 --------
-*tleap* is a bit of an old piece of software and it seems that back then chainID info wasn't very important.
+*tleap* is a bit of an old piece of software, and it seems that back then chainID info wasn't very important.
 If you write out a PDB file along with your *prmtop* and *rst7* files when building your topology, you'll see that the PDB has no chainID info and neither does the topology.